husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 Set the power switch to "ON" position and now your device is ready to use!

 ## Connecting to the Cloud ##

+There are a few methods to connect your to husarion cloud.
+First one is universal for all of our devices and the other two apply only to CORE2-ROS controllers.
+We will describe all three in great detail.

+### Connecring using mobile device and browser ###

 Before you perform the next steps, install the hConfig mobile application on your smartphone or tablet:
 * [Google Play](https://play.google.com/store/apps/details?id=com.husarion.configtool2&hl=en)
 * [AppStore](https://itunes.apple.com/us/app/hconfig/id1283536270?mt=8)